-As can be seen in Figure 1, the main panel of VOSviewer is used to show a selected area of the currently active map.
-The zoom and scroll functionality of VOSviewer can be used to determine which area of the currently active map is shown.
-Depending on the available map data, the main panel consists of three or four tabs.
-Each tab provides a different view on the currently active map.
-We now discuss each of the tabs:
+As can be seen in Figure 1, the main panel of VOSviewer is used to show a selected area in the currently active map.
+The zoom and scroll functionality of VOSviewer can be used to determine which area in the currently active map is shown.
+The way in which the currently active map is shown depends on whether the network visualization or the density visualization is selected.